weeargh/suwandinotes/content/about.md

 title = 'About'
 +++

+# Hi, I'm Suwandi Soh, cofounder and CEO of Mekari.

 Hello!
 I'm an occasional blogger.
 I used to write about random stuffs on my personal blog, which has been a while since the last post.
 I am going to use this blog to put down my thinking and observation.